 Scikit-Learn is a powerful library for machine learning in Python, offering a wide range of tools for various tasks such as classification, regression, clustering, and dimensionality reduction.
 It provides a user-friendly interface for implementing machine learning algorithms and evaluating model performance.
 Scikit-Learn's extensive documentation and well-designed API make it easy for developers to build predictive models and perform tasks like feature selection, hyperparameter tuning, and cross-validation.

-TensorFlow:

-TensorFlow is an open-source machine learning framework developed by Google that offers scalability and flexibility for building and deploying machine learning models, particularly deep learning models.
-TensorFlow allows developers to define computational graphs and train complex neural networks efficiently using GPUs and distributed computing.
-It provides high-level APIs like Keras for building and training neural networks with ease.
-TensorFlow's extensive ecosystem includes tools for model serving, optimization, and deployment, making it suitable for a wide range of applications, from image recognition to natural language processing.

 K-Means Clustering:

 K-Means clustering is an unsupervised learning algorithm used for clustering or grouping data points into K clusters based on their similarity.
 In the context of the project, K-Means clustering is employed for incident detection by grouping traffic data points into clusters based on their spatial proximity.
 By analyzing the characteristics of each cluster, such as traffic density, speed, and direction, the algorithm can help identify regions with abnormal traffic patterns or incidents.
 K-Means clustering is computationally efficient and easy to implement, making it suitable for real-time analysis of traffic data.